Lockdown! Six questions SA has Googled the most (+ we answer them)

 President Cyril Ramaphosa announced on Monday that businesses will shut and the movement of citizens will be limited to prevent the spread of Covid-19.

-PR consultant Samantha Perry said the questions below were the most searched in the past seven days.
+According to Google search trends data, the questions below were the most searched in SA in the past seven days.

 What does lockdown mean?